-Objective Provision of administrative and professional support to WGs with organising of meetings Expected results Organising WGs meetings or workshops (virtual or physical); Supporting the WGs in accordance with the request of BEREC or of the WGs co-chairs; Maintaining updated distribution and contact lists of WG drafters and members; Providing support, assistance and coordination in disseminating all kind of information and/or analysis of collected market data; Assisting in the timely submission of BEREC Opinions to the European Commission (EC); Regularly updating the records of Market Analysis notifications; 7.
-Contributing to drafting of BEREC deliverables.
+Objective Provision of administrative and professional support to WGs and Sustainability ENG with organising of meetings Expected results Organising WGs/ENG meetings or workshops (virtual or physical); Supporting the WGs in accordance with the request of BEREC or of the WGs co-chairs; Maintaining updated distribution and contact lists of WG/ENG drafters and members; Providing support, assistance and coordination in disseminating all kind of information and/or analysis of collected market data;

-Indicators Latest result 24 Target Year 2023 Means and frequency of verification Provision of virtual WG meetings 2021: 479 25 2023: ≤500 Monthly report, CIAR, CAAR Provision of support to physical WG meetings 2021: 2 2023: ≤50 Monthly report, CIAR, CAAR Provision of support to workshops with external experts (physical & virtual) 2021: 9 2023: ≤9 Monthly report, CIAR, CAAR Provision of support to participation in 3rd party meetings (physical & virtual) 2021: 0 2023: ≤5 Monthly report, CIAR, CAAR 5.
-Provision of ad hoc meetings under Article 32/33 procedures (former Art 7/7A), physical & virtual 2021: 8 26 2023: ≤5 Monthly report, CIAR, CAAR 6.
-Level of satisfaction of WG meeting organisation (measure the level of satisfaction of the WG co-chairs on a 5 grade scale on the basis of multiple questions) 2021: 95.6% of responses are in the top 2 scores ≥85% of responses are in the top 2 scores Quarterly, CAAR 7.
-Level of satisfaction of responses and communication (measure the level of satisfaction of the WG co-chairs on a 5 grade scale on the basis of multiple questions) 2021: 92.9% of responses are in the top 2 scores ≥85% of responses are in the top 2 scores Quarterly, CAAR 8.
-Level of satisfaction of provided support to WGs (measure the level of satisfaction of the WG co-chairs on a 5 grade scale on the basis of multiple questions) 2021: 84.3% of responses are in the top 2 scores ≥85% of responses are in the top 2 scores Quarterly, CAAR 9.
-Level of satisfaction of data collection exercises (measure the level of satisfaction of the WG co-chairs on a 5 grade scale on the basis of multiple questions) 2021: 100% of responses are in the top 2 scores ≥85% of responses are in the top 2 scores Quarterly, CAAR Level of satisfaction of pre-draft documents (measure the level 2021: 88.7% of responses are in ≥85% of responses are in Quarterly, CAAR
+1 = Assisting in the timely submission of BEREC Opinions to the European Commission (EC); Regularly updating the records of Market Analysis notifications; 7.
+Contributing to drafting of BEREC deliverables, including SUST ENG deliverables; Implementation of mid- and long-term sustainability objectives and KPIs to monitor the progress.
+Indicators Latest result Target Year 2023 Means and frequency of verification Provision of virtual WG meetings, including ENG SUST 2021: 479 34 2023: ≤500 Monthly report, CIAR, CAAR Provision of support to physical WG/ENG SUST meetings 2021: 2 2023: ≤30 35 Monthly report, CIAR, CAAR Provision of support to workshops with external experts (physical & virtual) 2021: 9 2023: ≤9 Monthly report, CIAR, CAAR Provision of support to participation in 3rd party meetings (physical & virtual) 2021: 0 2023: ≤5 Monthly report, CIAR, CAAR 5.
+Provision of ad hoc meetings under Article 32/33 procedures (former Art 7/7A), physical & virtual 2021: 8 36 2023: ≤5 Monthly report, CIAR, CAAR 6.
+Level of satisfaction of WG meeting organisation (measure the level of satisfaction of the WG co-chairs on a 5 grade scale on the basis of multiple questions) 2021: 95.5% of responses are in the top 2 scores ≥85% of responses are in the top 2 scores Quarterly, CAAR 7.
+Level of satisfaction of responses and communication (measure the level of satisfaction of the WG co-chairs on a 5 grade scale on the basis of multiple questions) 2021: 91.9% of responses are in the top 2 scores ≥85% of responses are in the top 2 scores Quarterly, CAAR 8.
+Level of satisfaction of provided support to WGs (measure the level of satisfaction of the WG co-chairs on a 5 grade scale on the basis of multiple questions) 2021: 84.9% of responses are in the top 2 scores ≥85% of responses are in the top 2 scores Quarterly, CAAR

-Level of satisfaction applies to Q1-Q3 2021.
-The number of AVC meetings organised in 2021 for all BEREC WGs (full group, drafters, only between co-chairs, bilateral, etc) in parallel to the physical meetings.
+34 The number of AVC meetings organised in 2021 for all BEREC WGs (full group, drafters, only between co-chairs, bilateral, etc) in parallel to the physical meetings.